clcert/vdf/README.md

-# vdf
+# VDF
-Exploring VDF and implementations
+On this repository I will explore proposals and implementations of Verifiable Delay Functions